 ideas.
 It seems cffi is only appropriate for small to medium-sized extensions,

 and it is hard to imagine NumPy abandoning the C-API.
 Here are a few ideas:

 * Extend Cython to have a backend that can be understood by the JIT

 * Collaborate with C-extension authors to ensure full PyPy support (see below)

 * Put PyPy compatible packages on PyPI and in conda

 Support more platforms¶

 We have a plan for a Windows 64 port.

 Make more python modules pypy-friendly¶

-Status: A GSOC 2013 project to adapt the Phoenix sip build system to cffi
+Status: A project by a PyPy developer to adapt the Phoenix sip build system to cffi